stonepros/stone/doc/dev/stone_krb_auth.rst

 5. At this point, we should have a *simple (MIT) Kerberos Server up and running*:

      a.
-Considering we will want to work with keytab files, for both 'user and service' principals, refer to The *'Ceph side' of the things* starting at step 4.
+Considering we will want to work with keytab files, for both 'user and service' principals, refer to The *'Stone side' of the things* starting at step 4.

      b.
 Make sure you are comfortable with following and their ``manpages``:  ::